GhostofGoes/getmac/docs/usage.rst

 Changing settings
 -----------------

-Available settings are documented in :ref:`Configuration <configuration>`.
+Available settings are documented in :ref:`configuration`.
 Here's an example of changing some settings at runtime:

 .. code-block:: python